 MyShore Teen Club

 Teens ages 13 to 17 are automatically enrolled in MyShore Teen Club.
-As club members, they'll learn how to save for the future and have some money for spending too.
-An adult member on the same account, can apply for the following accounts which can be used by the teen:
+Their adult joint account holder can apply for the following accounts to be used by the teen:

 Thinking about College?

 As tuition costs rise, saving money early on can give you a leg up when it’s time to pay for college expenses.
 Even beyond tuition, the freedom you gain in college can also mean you might have to start paying for more of your own things.
 Have some money put away for those expenses.